PlasmoGenEpi/PGEcore/snp-slice_wrapper/README.md

  - tibble

 ## Functions
- - alfy_create_ref_alt: converts standardized input tables into separate alternate and reference counts.
- - alfy_create_SNP_slice_input: converts amino acid tables into SNP-Slice input
+ - create_SNP_slice_input: converts amino acid tables into SNP-Slice input
- - run_SNPslice_neg_binomial
- - infer_SNPslice_freqs
- - get_alternates
- - genotype_to_stave
- - lookup_genotype
- - genotypes_from_freqs
+ - create_ref_alt: converts standardized input tables into one table per amino acid position, with a single reference allele and a single alternate allele associated with each position.
+ - run_SNPslice_neg_binomial: A function created by Kathryn Murie, borrowed here to run the negative binomial model of SNP-Slice.
+ - infer_SNPslice_freqs: A second function created by Kathryn Murie to estimate the frequencies of genotypes by counting the number of samples that contain each genotype divided by the total number of genotype observations in the population.
+Modified slightly to output the number of genotype observations in the population.
+ - get_alternates: Reads the table created by create_ref_alt into an R data frame
+ - genotype_to_stave: takes genotypes formatted as 1's and 0's, reference and
+ alternate alleles, and original locus amino acid names, and reformats genotypes into STAVE format
+ - lookup_genotype - looks up whether each locus within the genotype should be listed as reference or alternate, as well as the amino acid associated with each
+ - genotypes_from_freqs - a wrapper function that creates final STAVE formatted output datasets